MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restricted-access-control.md

 [!INCLUDE[Advanced Management](includes/advanced-management.md)]

 > [!NOTE]
-> This feature is currently rolling out and my not yet be fully available for all organizations.
+> This feature is currently rolling out and may not yet be fully available for all organizations.

 With restricted access control, you can manage the access of a SharePoint site and its content.
 As a [SharePoint administrator](sharepoint-admin-role.md), you can grant access to specified users in the group associated with a SharePoint site.
 Users who aren't added to the specified group can't access even if they previously had site access permissions to a file. **The restricted access control policy applies to Microsoft 365 group-connected sites, non-group connected sites and Microsoft Teams.**